brajeshwar/brajeshwar.github.io/_posts/2008/2008-11-19-amazon-cloudfront-awesome-cdn.md

----
-layout: post
-title: Amazon CloudFront, an Awesome CDN
+# Amazon CloudFront, an Awesome CDN
----

 Amazon announced <a href="http://aws.amazon.com/cloudfront/">CloudFront</a> just about a day back and we were extremely excited that we would be able to serve files faster to our users.